 (iii) AECO Purchases: Prompt month cumulative weighted average price (AECO/NGX Intra-Alberta Price Index Near Month Gas Price) as reported by NGX two business days before the last trading day of the month just prior to the delivery month.

-c) In the event of an Advance Payment based on such estimate, or in the event of a difference between the volumes used to determine the Advance Payment and the actual volumes delivered for the delivery month, said payment shall be subject to true-up, and such true-up shall be based upon the actual Price (in dollars) determined for that month and the actual volumes delivered for that month.
+c) In the event of an Advance Payment based on such estimate, or in the event of a difference between the volumes used to determine the Advance Payment and the actual volumes delivered for the delivery month, said payment shall be subject to true-up on the next ensuing Advance Payment Date, and such true-up shall be based upon the actual Price (in dollars) determined for that month and the actual volumes tendered by Seller for delivery for that month.
 Such true-up shall be reflected in the Seller’s invoice submitted in the month following the delivery month pursuant to deadlines in the Supply Agreement.
-Such true-up amounts will be due and owing from Buyer to Seller, or from Seller to Buyer, as applicable, on the 25th day of the month following the delivery month (or, if the 25th day falls on a weekend and/or holiday, by the dates that are set forth under the Supply Agreement).
+Any true-up amounts owing or still owing after the Advance Payment Date immediately prior to the last delivery month of this Transaction will be due and payable from Buyer to Seller, or from Seller to Buyer, as applicable, on the 25th day of the month following the last delivery month (or, if the 25th day falls on a weekend and/or holiday, by the dates that are set forth under the Supply Agreement).

 d) Nothing herein shall prevent the Parties from making any further true-ups or payment adjustments provided they are consistent with the Supply Agreement, as amended.